Razland/ReproducibleResearch_2/PA2_Assignment.md

-Compared to the full-range of observations, since 1992, the order of the first and second weather event causes of death are reversed: extreme heat-related deaths replaced tornadoes as the leading cause.
-Flash flood deaths remain the third greatest after pre-1992 data are removed.
+Compared to the full-range of observations, since 1992, the order of the first and second weather event causes of death are reversed: extreme heat-related fatalities replaced tornadoes as the leading cause.
+Flash flood deaths remain

-####Question \#2.
+the third greatest after pre-1992 data are removed.

+### Question 2 Analysis

 2.  _Across the United States, which types of events have the greatest economic consequences?_